-I actually made vanilla extract for my Dad’s extended family a couple years ago.
-Each family makes or give something..
+I actually made vanilla extract for my Dad’s extended family a couple of years ago.
+Each family makes or give something.
 It usually ranges from cookies, candies, frozen lasagnas or caramel corn.
 I like to change it up each year and create something different.

 This is a great gift idea but does take some planning if you want the receiver to be able to use the vanilla right away.
 It needs to sit for at least 12 weeks to let the vanilla flavor permeate the vodka.
 Yes, you read that right, all you need is a vanilla bean, vodka, and a bottle to create the vanilla extract.
 I am actually still using some of the jars that I had made two years ago.
 The flavor has fully developed and it still works great in any recipe that calls for vanilla.

-For my 4oz bottles I used one and a half vanilla beans.
+For my 4oz bottles I used one whole vanilla bean.
 I would advise not to skimp on this as the vanilla bean is what is giving your extract the flavor.
 Because my bottles were small I cut the vanilla bean in half.
 Now I have heard of some who cut open the bean and expose the seeds.
 I don’t think this is necessary and that you will still get the same flavor with leaving the bean in tack or cut in half.

 Pour the vodka into the bottle to the top and seal with lid.

 Label the bottles and patiently wait 12 weeks until first use!
 Now if you weren’t able to start this in time for it to be ready to use upon receipt you can just put a date on your bottles as to when it will be ready to use.
 I have created a free printable for printing your own labels at home.
 Just click below and receive your free sheet of vanilla extract labels!

 ENJOY!
 And happy gift giving!